Complaints and Grievances

 Students should refer to the policy site on Student Grievance Resolution Policy, for details of grievance procedures.

-The Inappropriate Conduct (Discrimination, Harassment and Bullying Policy outlines a process for staff wishing to raise a grievance.
-A formal process providing staff with an opportunity to raise grievances concerning their employment is detailed in clause A8 of the UC Enterprise Agreement 2009-2012.
+The Respect at Work(Prevention of Bullying) outlines a process for staff wishing to raise a grievance.
+A formal process providing staff with an opportunity to raise grievances concerning their employment is detailed in UC Enterprise Agreement.
 This process also allows staff to raise grievances concerning the Agreement itself.

 University staff or other persons are encouraged to report suspected corrupt conduct by University staff and allegations of maladministration within the University.
 The Public Interest Disclosure Act 2012 (ACT) provides certain protections for staff reporting such conduct.